|Galana Kulalu: More large-scale|

 Without supporting infrastructure, the rural folk cut their losses by growing only what they need for their own consumption and a little to sell to buy sugar and salt.

 Time to change gears is now.
 Agriculture must be the major driver in the design of infrastructure projects.
 Infrastructure design must of necessity include the needs of the rural folk.
 This, I think, is what is called inclusive development.
-Major trunk roads designs must include designated market slots tarmacked with parking bays -whether the market at the time exist or not.
+Major trunk roads designs must include designated market slots tarmacked with parking bays -whether the market at the time exists or not.
 This is because roads create markets for goods.
 That is why hawkers are found at road bumps selling their wares, largely agricultural produce.

 In addition, there is need to build all-weather roads linking the hinterlands to the major highways so that transporting farm produce to the market- whether local or to the cities- is cheap, fast, and reliable.